Sermons

 1 September 2019

 We probably don’t realise how much status is held by seating.
 The AFL finals begin this week and already there has been outrage over seating.
-Geelong wants a home final but their ground doesn’t seat enough to cater for the huge crowds.
-The Gabba in Queensland holds 42,000 and there are 3 times that amount… Read more
+Geelong wants a home final… Read more

 Year C 11th Sunday after Pentecost – 6570 days of suffering